hashicorp/terraform-website/content/source/docs/cloud/workspaces/repo-structure.html.md

 │   │   ├── outputs.tf
 ```

 When using this model, each workspace is configured with a different [Terraform Working Directory](./settings.html#terraform-working-directory).
-This setting tells TFE which directory to execute Terraform in.
+This setting tells Terraform Cloud which directory to execute Terraform in.
 The `networking-prod` workspace is configured with `prod` as its working directory, the `networking-stage` workspace is configured with `stage` as its working directory, and likewise for `networking-dev`.
 Unlike in the previous example, every workspace listens for changes to the master branch.
 Thus, every workspace will run a plan when a change is made to master, because (for example) changes to the modules could affect any environment's behavior.

 The potential downside to this approach is that changes have to be manually promoted between stages, and the directory contents can drift out of sync.
 This model also results in more plans than the long-lived branch model, since every workspace plans on each PR or change to master.